Blog

 A continuation of District 5’s Lipótváros along the Danube, District 13’s ‘Újlipótváros’ neighbourhood offers residents a different vibe.
 You will find parts of Marget Island in the district.
 The 2.5 sq km island is a natural heaven between Buda and Pest, where you can enjoy the peaceful atmosphere, have a walk or a picnic with your partner or with the family.

-Margaret Island is a perfect leisure destination for everyone, you can find stunning historical buildings, pet zoo for the children, a spectacular music fountain, and a belvedere with 360-degree panorama at the Water Tower.
-It is an ideal area for outdoor recreation.
+Margaret Island is a perfect leisure destination for everyone, you can find stunning historical buildings, pet zoo for the children, a spectacular music fountain, and a belvedere with

 Well connected by trams 2, 4 and 6, the this part of town is home to lots of artists and families and dog lovers.
 There are plenty of parks, playgrounds, cafés and restaurants from which to choose.
 When it comes to properties Újlipótváros offers a wide selection and different types to choose from.
 These include riverside and classic high-rise apartments.